 Although body butter does have a longer shelf life than lotion, adding some vitamin E oil helps to prevent the oils from oxidizing and going rancid.
 Vitamin E is also great for keeping skin young looking and fighting wrinkles.

 If you’re not the DIY type, then you can of course opt for Jess’s whipped body butters in the Pronounce Skincare Shop.
-They are infused with skin soothing herbs to really knock irritated and dry skin to the curb.
+Perfect right out of the bath or shower, they are incredibly moisturizing and really knock irritated and dry skin to the curb.

 So, to recap:

 - Reach for the lotion when you need some lightweight moisture.
 This is especially ideal for the face and hands.
-(Check out the Face Lotion and Lavender-Infused Body Lotions here in the organic skincare shop).
+(Check out the Face Moisturizer and Lavender-Infused Body Lotions here in the Pronounce Skincare shop).